Music and Math

 In this lesson, students will analyze the relationship between math and music.
 They will add eighth notes, quarter notes, half notes, and whole notes to find the number of beats per measure.

-- Students will be able to identify and describe eighth notes, quarter notes, half notes, and whole notes.
+- Identify and describe eighth notes, quarter notes, half notes, and whole notes.

-- Students will be able to add notes to find the number of beats per measure.
+- Add notes to find the number of beats per measure.

-- Students will be able to generate addition math problems using note values.
+- Generate addition math problems using note values.

-- Students will understand the meaning of counting and note values when reading or singing music.
+- Understand the meaning of counting and note values when reading or singing music.

 National Core Arts Standards